Sylius/Sylius/docs/book/themes/themes.rst

 * Before theme-bundle v2,
-  paste it to your theme directory: ``themes/CrimsonTheme/SyliusShopBundle/views/login.html.twig`` (There are more informations in the official documentation about `theme structure v1.5.1 <https://github.com/Sylius/SyliusThemeBundle/blob/v1.5.1/docs/your_first_theme.md#theme-structure>`_)
+  paste it to your theme directory: ``themes/CrimsonTheme/SyliusShopBundle/views/login.html.twig`` (There is more information in the official documentation about `theme structure v1.5.1 <https://github.com/Sylius/SyliusThemeBundle/blob/v1.5.1/docs/your_first_theme.md#theme-structure>`_)

 * From `theme-bundle v2 <https://github.com/Sylius/SyliusThemeBundle/releases/tag/v2.0.0>`_,
-  paste it to your theme directory: ``themes/CrimsonTheme/templates/bundles/SyliusShopBundle/login.html.twig`` (There are more informations in the official documentation about `theme structure v2.0.0 <https://github.com/Sylius/SyliusThemeBundle/blob/v2.0.0/docs/your_first_theme.md#theme-structure>`_)
+  paste it to your theme directory: ``themes/CrimsonTheme/templates/bundles/SyliusShopBundle/login.html.twig`` (There is more information in the official documentation about `theme structure v2.0.0 <https://github.com/Sylius/SyliusThemeBundle/blob/v2.0.0/docs/your_first_theme.md#theme-structure>`_)

 Let's remove the registration column in this example: